Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-The atmospheric chemistry is set by exchange at the MAI, and thus determined by the outgassing model (Sec. \ref{methods:pipeline:outgassing}).
-In Fig. \ref{fig:outgassing}, we highlight the main results, evaluated for a synthetic and fully molten planet with $M_p=8 M_\oplus$, $R_{p,c}=1.74 R_\oplus$ and $T_{MAI}=3000$ K, which mimics the broad characteristics of 55 Cancri e ($M_p=7.99\pm0.33~M_\oplus$, $R_p=1.875\pm0.029~R_\oplus$, \tirr$\sim$ 3000 K in accordance with later findings, see Sec. \ref{results:atmo_struc:opac_and_thermal}).
-In Fig. \ref{fig:outgassing}, we examine variations in atmospheric speciation and total pressure at the MAI as a function of the three independent variables investigated in the work: \logvmf, $z$ and \fOtwo.
+The atmospheric and interior chemistry is set by exchange at the MAI, and thus determined by the atmosphere-interior equilibrium model (Sec. \ref{methods:pipeline:outgassing}).
+We describe element speciation in the interior and atmosphere of a fully molten planet with $M_p=8 M_\oplus$, $R_{p,\text{MAI}}=1.74 R_\oplus$ and $T_\text{MAI}=3000$ K, which mimics the broad characteristics of 55 Cancri e ($M_p=7.99\pm0.33~M_\oplus$ and $R_p=1.875\pm0.029~R_\oplus$, \citealt{bourrier2018_55cnce}, and $T_\text{MAI}\sim$ 3000 K in accordance with later findings; see Sec. \ref{results:atmo_struc:opac_and_thermal}).
+We examine variations in the surface partial pressures at the MAI (Fig. \ref{fig:outgassing}) and in the elemental mass fractions in the atmosphere relative to that dissolved in the mantle (Fig. \ref{fig:ingassing}) as a function of the three independent variables investigated in this work: \logvmf, \metal and \fOtwo.

-The total pressures, $\log_{10} P$, of both SOLAR- and VIBSE gases are relatively stable across the majority of the \fOtwo range at constant \logvmf, but increase approximately linearly with \logvmf when $z$ and \fOtwo are held constant, though, in detail, differences are observed, as described below.